johnyopp/target_solution/README.md

 All tests are in test/test.js.

 Currency and pricing information for primary implementation are stored in a MongoDB datastore.
-There is also an altermnate version of functions where currency and pricing information are stored in a Postgres database table using an hstore key value column.
+There is also an alternate version of functions where currency and pricing information are stored in a Postgres database table using an hstore key value column.
 This was done as an exploration of using a Nosql storage solution embedded in an ACID data store.